 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 Mayo Clinic is among the most active breast cancer research facilities in the world.
 Mayo Clinic researchers conduct many clinical trials to find drug combinations and treatments that result in improved outcomes for people who have inflammatory breast cancer.

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

 Women's Cancer Program

-Doctors from the Women's Cancer Program at Mayo Clinic conduct research to improve treatment options for women who have breast and gynecologic cancers.
-As part of the Mayo Clinic Cancer Center, the Women's Cancer Program provides psychological and social support classes, a resource center, and educational programs for you and your family.
+The Women's Cancer Program at Mayo Clinic brings together doctors and researchers in breast and gynecologic surgery, medical and radiation oncology, medical genetics, pathology, and other specialties to develop new therapies for women's cancers.
+As part of the Mayo Clinic Cancer Center, the Women's Cancer Program offers access to potential new therapies through clinical trials.
+The Women's Cancer Program also provides emotional and social support classes, a resource center and educational programs for women and their families.

-See a list of publications by Mayo doctors on inflammatory breast cancer on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on inflammatory breast cancer on PubMed, a service of the National Library of Medicine.